ENT / Otolaryngology - Head and Neck Surgery

 Our physicians give expert clinical care covering all aspects of the specialty.
 In addition, most of the faculty have completed extra training as a sub-specialist.
 This enables us to provide patients with comprehensive programs in hearing and balance disorders, voice and upper airway disorders, Head and Neck Surgery, and reconstructive surgery.
 We are particularly proud of the world class research team based in our division.

 Our investigators have made significant strides in the following areas of discovery: auditory and vestibular anatomy; pharmacology; physiology of taste and smell; Head and Neck Surgery clinical trials; tinnitus; and laryngology.
-In alphabetical order these are headed by Carol Bauer, MD; Don Caspary, PhD; K. Thomas Robbins MD; Leonard Rybak, MD, PhD; and Gayle Woodson, MD.
+In alphabetical order these are headed by Carol Bauer, MD; Richard Bass, MD; Don Caspary, PhD; Dana Crosby, MD, Sandra Ettema, MD and Leonard Rybak, MD, PhD;.
 It is also noteworthy that 12 otolaryngologists, 6 of whom are community-based, actively share their full-time practice to educate our trainees.
 Collectively, this unique interaction allows us to offer one of the best hands-on training experiences in the country.

 We also strongly support the broader interests of medical education as well as research in medical education, an area in which our Department of Surgery and medical school are well recognized.